bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 might find that the labels are not appropriately formatted and either overlap or are too far away from their point markers.

-* Open the :guilabel:`Label tool` again by clicking on its button as before.
+* Open the :guilabel:`Layer labeling options` again by clicking on its button as before.
 * Make sure :guilabel:`Text` is selected in the left-hand options list, then update the text formatting options to match those shown here:

 .. image:: /static/training_manual/labels/label_formatting_options.png
    :align: center